Screening for Asymptomatic Obstructive Coronary Artery Disease Among High-Risk Diabetic Patients Using CT Angiography, Following Core 64 - FACTOR-64

 Presented by Dr. Joseph B. Muhlestein at the American Heart Association Scientific Sessions, Chicago, IL, November 17, 2014.

-Clinical Topics: Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Lipid Metabolism, Nonstatins, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Insulin, Life Style, Cholesterol, LDL, Risk Reduction Behavior, Creatinine, Constriction, Pathologic, Heart Rate, Calcium, Percutaneous Coronary Intervention, Hemoglobin A, Glycosylated, Coronary Angiography, Tomography, Hypersensitivity, Heart Failure, Hypoglycemic Agents, Confidence Intervals, Hospitalization, Diabetes Mellitus, Exercise Test, AHA Annual Scientific Sessions

 < Back to Listings